Litlington White Horse: Maintenance and neglect

 Over time, the first white horse fell into disrepair.
-Chalk figures require regular maintenance to prevent them from becoming overgrown with grass and other vegetation.
+Unlike the modern figure cut in 1924, which consists of deep excavations backfilled with layers of chalk, the 1838 horse was likely only created by simply removing the turf to reveal the chalk beneath.
+Without the depth of a rock-filled trench, such figures are significantly more vulnerable to rapid overgrowth and "soil creep" (the downward movement of topsoil).

-By the early 1860s, the roughness of the horse’s outline had become a common subject of comment.
+By the early 1860s, the roughness of the horse’s outline was frequently remarked upon.
 In 1862, one observer described it as "a piece of rustic sculpture", suggesting that the recutting and upkeep carried out during this period were not of the same quality as the original cutting in 1838.
-By 1898, it was reported that the figure had become "a very rough cutting resembling a horse", and that its maintenance had become a traditional activity for local youths, passed down through generations.
+By 1892, it was reported that the horse’s “edges have of late unfortunately broken away, and the figure become almost shapeless”.
+It was further reported in 1898 that the figure had become "a very rough cutting resembling a horse", and that its maintenance had become a traditional activity for local youths, passed down through generations.

-References to the horse throughout the mid- to late 1800s indicate that it was regularly maintained until around 1900, when neglect set in.
-By the early 1910s, the figure had become entirely overgrown.
-In 1908, one account remarked that "all traces have now perished" as "the usual periodical scourings" had ceased.
-An additional account from the early 1930s claimed that the horse "was destroyed by rabbits that burrowed into it at such length it became almost obliterated".
-The last recorded sighting of the original figure was in 1924, when it "could be made out, though with difficulty" due to heavy overgrowth.
+References to the horse throughout the mid- to late 1800s indicate that it was maintained, though with varying levels of care, until around 1900, when neglect set in.
+By 1908, one account remarked that “all traces have now perished” as “the usual periodical scourings” had ceased, and by the early 1910s, the figure was reported as entirely overgrown.
+An additional account from the early 1930s claimed that the horse 'was destroyed by rabbits that burrowed into it at such length it had become almost obliterated”.
+The last recorded sighting of the first figure was in 1924, when it "could be made out, though with difficulty" due to heavy overgrowth.